DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/OF-Filter.md

 ## Isolate Selection

-The Isolate Selection butto, will isolate the elements filtered in a Temporary Hide/Isolate view.
-Click on Unisolate Selection to reset the view.
+The Isolate Selection button, will isolate the filtered elements in a Temporary Hide/Isolate view.
+Click on Unisolate Selection to restore the view.

 ![OneFilter isolate selection](../../assets\images\SG-Pf-SaveProfile.gif)
 <sub>Note: the version on the image may not reflect the [latest version of OneFilter](https://diroots.com/revit-plugins/revit-advanced-filter-onefilter/).</sub>